IlFog/RePaRe/README.md

 - rule samtools_extraction_2
 - rule samtools_conversion_2

+**ATTENTION:** TAKE A LOOK AT report_script.py BEFORE RUNNING THE PIPELINE FOR THE FIRST TIME!
+THIS SCRIPT NEEDS A SLIGHT MODIFICATION FOR THE FIRST INDIVIDUAL (since some rules and analysis are not performed)

 Be aware that consequently the input files for the `rule bwa_remapping_2` need to be changed to the unmapped reads extracted from the mapping on the reference genome.
 As for the report script, a few data will not be available for the first individual, so make sure to change the script a bit before running it.
 <!--sarebbe forse più semplice creare una pipeline adattata per il primo individuo? pensarci-->